 Though I would love to claim the fame of the Medhu Vadai to Tamil Nadu (that’s where I am from), it originated in Karnataka, particularly in the town of Maddur.
 According to K.T.Achaya, the author of Indian Food: A Historical Companion, the ancient Indian text Dharmasutras (800 to 300 BCE) and Manasollāsa (12th century Sanskrit encyclopedia), refers to the vadai as “vataka” and mentions it to be a popular snack during that time.

 Traditionally, Urad Dal or Ullundhu (Vigna Mungo – with its skin removed) is soaked for five hours or overnight and pounded into a thick white paste (batter) in a wet grinder (commonly used in Indian cuisine to make batters).
 To this batter, salt, whole black peppercorns, green chilies, ginger and curry leaves are mixed.
 The batter is shaped like a doughnut and deep fried in oil.
 The result?
 Crunchy on the outside and pillowy soft on the inside.
 Mouthwatering and so yummy!

 Usually vegetarian, today there are many variations to this simple dish.
 Street vendors are mixing in prawns, shrimp, fish, eggs and a host of other meat to spice up the palette.
 The batter gives you a clean slate to mix it up and make it your own.
 Make it spicy with lots of green chilies and lots of onion, the way my family likes it.
 Dunk it in sambar to make sambar vadai or immerse it spiced yogurt to make “thayir” vadai.
 Make it small and eat 10 at a time or make it big and have it with chutney.

 This basic recipe of the Medhu Vadai that I am posting is my grandmother’s, handed down from my mother.
 I add raw rice and roasted gram dal (pottukadalai) to the urad dal when soaking, for a beautifully crunchy exterior.

 Warning!
-This deceptively simple lentil fritter takes quite a bit practice to perfect.
+This deceptively simple lentil fritter takes quite a bit of practice to perfect.
 Eat it by itself or with Sambar (I love Arachuvita Vengaya Sambar) and Chutney (Coconut chutney is my personal favorite).